List of historic places in Christchurch: Heritage New Zealand-listed places in Christchurch

 There are two registers of heritage places in Christchurch.
 One is the national register administered by Heritage New Zealand and the other is the register in the Christchurch City Plan.
 The scope of this article is the Heritage New Zealand register only.

-There are four parts to the national register; historic places, historic areas, Wahi Tapu (places sacred to Māori) and Wahi Tapu areas.
+There are four parts to the national register; historic places, historic areas, Wāhi Tapu (places sacred to Māori) and Wāhi Tapu areas.
 Christchurch has listings in the former two categories.
 As of July 2011, there were 315 historic places and seven historic areas listed.
 In August 2011, Heritage New Zealand started the process of removing listings of buildings demolished after the earthquakes, starting with the Manchester Courts and the NZ Trust and Loan Building entries.

 Heritage loss

 Some of the listed buildings suffered damage to varying degrees in the 4 September 2010 Canterbury earthquake.
 Manchester Courts in the central city was the only listed building that was demolished after that earthquake.

-This was only the beginning of a loss of heritage, however; the situation was entirely different when the 22 February 2011 Christchurch earthquake occurred, with some of the listed buildings damaged, and many more lost or to be lost as a result of action by Civil Defence after the earthquake, and the Canterbury Earthquake Recovery Authority's clearance and redevelopment plans.
+Many more heritage listed buildings were lost following the February 2011 Christchurch earthquake, due to action by Civil Defence after the earthquake, and the Canterbury Earthquake Recovery Authority's clearance and redevelopment plans.
 Some heritage buildings fully collapsed during the earthquake, for example the Durham Street Methodist Church (killing three workers), the Stone Chamber of the Canterbury Provincial Council Buildings, the Oxford Terrace Baptist Church and the Sevicke Jones Building in Cathedral Square.
-Other listed buildings partially collapsed, or were badly damaged, including ChristChurch Cathedral, the Cathedral of the Blessed Sacrament and Holy Trinity Avonside.
+Other listed buildings partially collapsed, or were badly damaged, including ChristChurch Cathedral, the Cathedral of the Blessed Sacrament, and Holy Trinity Avonside.

-Many heritage buildings have been demolished since, others are yet to be demolished, with the fate of some buildings not yet decided.
-Category I buildings in central Christchurch demolished since the earthquake include the Cranmer Centre (the former site of the Christchurch Girls' High School), the Guthrey Centre in City Mall, and The Press Building.
-Category II buildings in central Christchurch that have been demolished include St Elmo Courts and Wharetiki House.
-There is a long list of heritage buildings that are yet to be demolished, including the façade of Clarendon Hotel that is part of the Clarendon Tower.
+Category I buildings in central Christchurch demolished since the earthquakes include the Cranmer Centre (the former site of the Christchurch Girls' High School), the Guthrey Centre in City Mall, The Press Building, and the Excelsior Hotel building and façade in 2011 and 2016, respectively.
+Odean Theatre still awaits restoration, following the decision to sell it by its owners, Environment Canterbury, in June 2025.

+Category II buildings in central Christchurch that have been demolished include Clarendon Tower and its façade, St Elmo Courts, and Wharetiki House.